brandonspiver/projects/fileShare/README.md

    `$ java client.java <Server Address> <Server Port> <Client Port>`

-   Server Address: InetAddress ser is running on Server Port: Port server is running on
+   Server Address: InetAddress ser is running on.

+   Server Port: Port server is running on.

-   Client Port: Choose a port to run client on for file transfer
+   Client Port: Choose a port to run client on for file transfer.